FlowWest/cvpiaHabitat/data-raw/watershed/CVPIAHabitat_Documentation_Edits_Protocol.md

 ## General Workflow

-1. Navgiate to the cvpiaHabitat repo in terminal
+1. Navigate to the cvpiaHabitat repo in terminal
 2. Create a new branch off of master called "updates/[watershed_name]"
 3. Make all edits on this branch
 4. Commit each individual edit with a detailed description of what was changed